abailly/raft-for-dummies/slides.md

 **In a Partially Synchronous Network...**

-> It is possible to reach consensus assuming *f* processes fail and there is an upper bound *d* for all messages provided the
+> It is possible to reach consensus assuming *f* processes fail and there is an upper bound *d* on delivery time for all messages, provided the
 > number of processes is greater than *2f*
 >
 > Nancy Lynch, op.cit.